Can I claim expenses without a receipt?

 How much travel expenses can I claim?

 Cents per kilometre: You can claim a flat rate of 72c per kilometre for every business kilometre you cover.
 You’ll need to keep a diary of all work-related journeys so you can work out how many kilometres you’ve travelled for work.
 This method can only be used for claims up to 5,000 km’s per vehicle.

 Claiming mobile phone, internet and home phone expenses.
 If you use your own phones or internet for work purposes, you may be able to claim a deduction if you: paid for these costs and.
 Have diary records to support your claims.

 Are work clothes tax deductible?

-Work clothes are tax-deductible if your employer requires you to wear them everyday, but they cannot be worn as everyday wear, such as a uniform.
+Work clothes are tax-deductible if your employer requires you to wear them everyday, but they cannot be worn as everyday wear, such as a uniform with a logo.
 Deduct them the year you buy them.

 Do you need receipts for taxes?

 You do not need to send in proof of your expenses, like receipts, when you submit your Self Assessment tax return.
 You will need to keep records of expenses for five years after you submit your return for that tax year.

 Use These Tricks to Help Save Receipts = Valuable Tax Deductions Later

 Keep all of your receipts in one cloud folder or box, all year round.
 Not sure if you can claim it?
 Keep the receipt, and ask your tax agent later.